stacks-network/stacks-core/docs/blockstack_naming_service.md

-Combined, this ensures that a BNS node with all of the zone files with a given subdomain's operations will be able to determine the valid sequence of state-transitions it has undergone, and determine the current state and public key hash for the subdomain.
+Combined, this ensures that a BNS node with all of the zone files with a given subdomain's operations will be able to determine the valid sequence of state-transitions it has undergone, and determine the current zone file and public key hash for the subdomain.

 ### Resolving Subdomains